softwaremill/akka-http-session-faq/README.md

 ### Is it possible to modify the session data on the client side?
 No. The session is signed by the server and changes to the session's content are picked up and rejected.
-In other words, it is not possible to login with valid credentials and then havong a valid token pretend to be a different user, like in this example:
+In other words, it is not possible to login with valid credentials and then having a valid token pretend to be a different user, like in this example:

 ```
 $ curl -i -H "Authorization: EAA15F51D825EFBCC1A2A0D43C65CFCA505F2497-1505383157632-xmy_login" http://localhost:8080/api/current_login